MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 Make sure to complete the following prerequisites:

 1. The first step is to acquire the new Azure Stack HCI hardware from your original OEM.
 Always refer to your OEM-provided documentation when adding new server hardware for use in your cluster.
-1. Place the new physical server in the pre-determined location, for example, a rack and cable it appropriately.
+1. Place the new physical server in the predetermined location, for example, a rack and cable it appropriately.
 1. Enable and adjust physical switch ports as applicable in your network environment.